 a short documentary (12 mins) about a feral child, genie wiley, a girl who was raised without learning basics pic.twitter.com/pzNxKwGr0X

 Clark Wiley, Genie’s mentally ill father, hated two things: children and noise.
 Genie was not the first of his children to be abused by him as two of the Wileys four children had died even before Genie was born.
 Apart from Genie, John, her older brother, also managed to survive the horrors and the abuse of their father, describing the family home to social workers as a “concentration camp.”

-Clark Wiley believed that his daughter was mentally retarded and decided to lock her away, never allowing Genie’s mother and brother to speak a word to her.
+Clark Wiley believed that his daughter was mentally disabled and decided to lock her away, never allowing Genie’s mother and brother to speak a word to her.
 The perpetually hungry child was mostly given baby food, cereal, eggs, and water.
 Her mother would sometimes sneak out of the bedroom when Genie’s father was asleep and attempt to give her food, but the girl could hardly chew and swallow.

 After the intervention of the Child Protective Service, a team of experts was formed with the goal to challenge her mental abilities.
 It was clear that the trauma she experienced would remain with her for the rest of her life, but they also discovered that Genie was a very intelligent child and she quickly learned how to express herself.

 She was finally able to describe her father’s cruelty by saying: “Father hit arm.
 Big wood.
 Genie cry . . .
 Not spit.
 Father.
 Hit face – spit . . .
 Father hit big stick.
 Father is angry.
 Father hit Genie big stick.
 Father take piece wood hit.
 Cry.
 Father make me cry.
 Father is dead.”